bokesyo/CSC4005_2022Fall_Demo/project1_template/README.md

 ```
 Then you will find `10000a.in` in `./test_data` directory.

-You can generate many datasets and use it to test your program.
+You can generate many datasets and use them to test your program.

 ## Main program